Winter Steelhead Fishing Pennsylvania

 This window comes with the rising sun, usually from the late hours of the morning through to the early hours of noon, that is, between 11 am and 2 pm.
 During these times (as steelhead adapts to this temperature change), steelhead return to their active feeding.
 But there is a but to this…

-However sunny days with air temps just above or just below freezing are often best.
+Sunny days with air temps just above or just below freezing are often best.
 These periods are usually the peak times for winter fishing Pennsylvania steelhead.

 Best Methods for Winter Fishing Pennsylvania Steelhead

-Anglers can catch Pennsylvania winter steelhead in a variety of ways, with some methods being more effective than others depending on the conditions of the river.
+Anglers can catch winter steelhead in a variety of ways, with some methods being more effective than others depending on the conditions of the river.

 The right methods can be the difference between a successful or a disappointing winter PA steelhead fishing day.